puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 Why is this so important?
 Remember, all resources included in the body of a defined resource type must still meet the same uniqueness constraints of any other Puppet resource.
-By passing the unique given to the defined resource type itself through to each constituent resource, whether directly, as in the case of the `user` resource, or indirectly through string interpolation, you can guarantee the uniqueness of all the resources included within the defined
+By passing the unique constraints given to the defined resource type itself through to each constituent resource, whether directly, as in the case of the `user` resource, or indirectly through string interpolation, you can guarantee the uniqueness of all the resources included within the defined